AshParker19/42_minishell/docs/documentation.md

 ---

 # Environment Variables
+This is general information about environment variables in frankenshell. ([:book: variable expansion](#variable-expansion))

 On programm start a [t_env](#t_env) linked list will be created from the enviromental variables and stored in the [t_mbox](#t_mbox) struct.
 Variable represent a simple key-value pair.
 The key is a string and the value is a string.
 The key is always unique.
 The value can be empty.\
 A key has to match the following regex:
 ```